ARC-2018/Curt-RoboND-Kinematics-Project/writeup.md

 wc = T_ypr * np.matrix([-self.wrist_length, 0.0, 0.0, 1.0]).T
 ```

 Theta1, theta2, and theta3 are computed to move the arm's wrist to this calculated wrist center.
-Theta1 rotates the arm's vertical motion frame to intersect with the wrist center such that joint 2, the large lower "shoulder" joint is positioned towards the wrist center.
+Theta1 rotates the arm's vertical motion plane to intersect with the wrist center such that joint 2, the large lower "shoulder" joint is positioned towards the wrist center.

 ```
 theta1 = np.arctan2(wc[1,0], wc[0,0])